 The success of the Open Anatomy Browser has inspired the idea of a community-driven, web-accessible collection of anatomy atlases available to anyone in the world, for any purpose, for free.

-The most exciting current opportunity for Open Anatomy has come from an SPL collaboration with the EU-funded Medical Technology for Sustainable Development project in the Canary Islands headed by Dr. Juan Ruiz Alzola at the University of Las Palmas de Gran Canaria.
+The most exciting current outreach opportunity for Open Anatomy has come from an SPL collaboration with the European Union’s INTERREG MACbioIDi project within the Medical Technology for Sustainable Development initiative in the Canary Islands headed by Dr. Juan Ruiz Alzola at the University of Las Palmas de Gran Canaria.
 This project is designed bring together partners from the Canary Islands in Spain, Madeira, Azores, Cape Verde, Mauritania, Senegal, mainland Spain, and the United States to advance cooperative medical expertise, training, and technology development.

 The distributed nature of this medical training collaboration is a natural application for web-based technologies such as OABrowser.
 Neuroscientist and colleague Dr. Nikos Makris has used OABrowser to teach neuroanatomy over Skype to physicians in Senegal and Mauritania.
 We are working closely with the team in Las Palmas and their African partners, including teachers from Mozambique, to customize our tools and technologies for African classrooms.

 In June of 2018, teams of developers, phyicians and scientists from the 3D Slicer community came from all over the world to the Canary Islands as part of a twice-a-year workshop.
 For the first time, they met with their peers from Sub-Saharan Africa to find new ways to partner to develop open medical technologies for Africa.